 The Public Engagement Toolbox contains a series of conversations and tips from leading Renaissance scholars who engage with the public humanities.

-In this interview, the SRS’s John Gallagher speaks to Prof Fabrizio Nevola (University of Exeter) about his work on public engagement using smartphone apps.
+In this interview, the SRS’s John Gallagher speaks to Professor Fabrizio Nevola (University of Exeter) about his work on public engagement using smartphone apps.
 Fabrizio talks about the process of turning research into content for the Hidden Florence app, and how the Hidden Cities approach has inspired a much bigger multi-city project and […]

 In this interview, John speaks to Prof Tracey Hill (Bath Spa University) about her experience of turning research into early modern London and civic culture into walking tours.
 They take a stroll through the practical and intellectual challenges and opportunities of this unique kind of public engagement, and Tracey has plenty of tips to […]